krayin/krayin-docs/docs/1.x/graphql-admin-api/promotions.md

 ### 1. Get All Cart Rules

-You can get all the Cart Rules from the Bagisto store.
+You can get all the Cart Rules from the Krayin store.
 You can achieve this job by using the `Cart Rules` API call.

 - Headers